muhammad-ahmed-ghani/web_development_tutorial/README.md

 # web_development_batch-1
-## Links for recorded lectures in URDU (Only HTML,CSS,Bootstrap further videos are Not Recorded)
+## Links for recorded lectures in URDU (Only HTML,CSS,Intro to Bootstrap further videos are Not Recorded)
 ## *** ( Only for UCP students others are restricted to access )
 <pre>
 LECTURE-1: